cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 }
 ```

-Example 2 - Policy statement fot the Bucket Policy that denies all S3 actions unless they are accessed via the specified
+Example 2 - Policy Statement for the Bucket Policy: This statement denies all S3 actions unless accessed via the
-VPC and does not block the access administrative IAM users (see `"aws:username": "csb-*"` condition) through the
+specified VPC and allows access for administrative IAM users (see the `"aws:username": "csb-*"` condition) through the
 AWS console:

 ```json